Active random force promotes diffusion in bacterial cytoplasm: Introduction

-Diffusion of cellular components is crucial for various biological processes in bacteria since they do not have active transport systems involving protein motors and cytoskeletal filaments \cite{von1989facilitated,elowitz1999protein,chari2010cellular,mika2011macromolecule}.
-Meanwhile, bacterial cytoplasm is highly crowded \cite{cayley1991characterization,zimmerman1991estimation,swaminathan1997photobleaching,ellis2001macromolecular}, and particle diffusion inside it would be much slower than that inside a dilute solution if the cytoplasm were a purely passive system \cite{Milo2015,dix2008crowding,zhou2008macromolecular,golding2006physical,nenninger2010size,dill2011physical}.
-Diffusion of large cellular components, such as plasmids, protein filaments, and storage granules, turns out to be much faster in metabolically active cells than in dormant cells, i.e., cells depleted of ATP \cite{Parry2014}.
+Efficient diffusion of cellular components is crucial for various biological processes in bacteria since they do not have active transport systems involving protein motors and cytoskeletal filaments \citep{von1989facilitated,elowitz1999protein,chari2010cellular,mika2011macromolecule}.
+Meanwhile, bacterial cytoplasm is highly crowded \citep{cayley1991characterization,zimmerman1991estimation,swaminathan1997photobleaching,ellis2001macromolecular}.
+Particle diffusion inside the bacterial cytoplasm is significantly suppressed compared with a dilute solution \citep{Milo2015,dix2008crowding,zhou2008macromolecular,golding2006physical,nenninger2010size,dill2011physical}.
+Interestingly, diffusion of large cellular components, such as plasmids, protein filaments, and storage granules, turns out to be much faster in metabolically active cells than in dormant cells, i.e., cells depleted of ATP \citep{Weber2012, Parry2014, Guo2014, Munder2016, Joyner2016}.
 Cellular metabolic activities appear to fluidize the cytoplasm and allow large components to sample cytoplasmic space.
-Another important feature of bacterial cytoplasm is its polydispersity with constituent sizes spanning from sub-nanometer to micrometers \cite{chebotareva2004biochemical,bicout1996stochastic,ando2010crowding,mcguffee2010diffusion}.
-Interestingly, diffusion enhancement of a metabolically active cell relative to a dormant cell is size-dependent as large components' mobilities are much more significantly increased while small molecules diffuse virtually the same fast in active and dormant cells \cite{Parry2014}.
+Another important feature of bacterial cytoplasm is its polydispersity with constituent sizes spanning from sub-nanometer to micrometers \citep{chebotareva2004biochemical,bicout1996stochastic,ando2010crowding,mcguffee2010diffusion}.
+Intriguingly, diffusion enhancement of a metabolically active cell relative to a dormant cell is size-dependent as large components' mobilities are much more significantly increased while small molecules diffuse virtually the same fast in active and dormant cells \citep{Parry2014}.